Anti-Chinese sentiment in the United States: Chinese Exclusion Act and legal discrimination

 The 1921 Emergency Quota Act then the Immigration Act of 1924 restricted immigration according to national origins.
 While the Emergency Quota Act used the census of 1910, xenophobic fears in the WASP community lead to the adoption of the 1890 census, more favorable to White Anglo-Saxon Protestant (WASP) population, for the uses of the Immigration Act of 1924, which responded to rising immigration from Southern and Eastern Europe, as well as Asia.

 In 1922, the Cable Act added the forfeiture of an American woman's citizenship if she lived abroad with a foreigner spouse, racially excluded Americans from naturalizing if married to a foreign husband, required women living in the United States to retain their citizenship in other words to not marry foreigners, and ensured no procedures for Americans living abroad who had lost one's citizenship prior to 1922 to repatriate back to the US.
 Its 1930 amendments later removed these anti-immigrant clauses.

 In 1927, the Supreme Court held in Lum v.
 Rice that Mississippi could require a Chinese child to attend the local school for Black students since she was not white under that state's law.
 The unanimous opinion by Chief Justice, and former president, William Howard Taft held that racial segregation in public education did not violate the Fourteenth Amendment, allowing such discrimination to become much more widespread until the later Brown v.
 Board of Education decision held it all unconstitutional.

 In 1929, the National Origins Formula explicitly kept the status quo distribution of ethnicity by allocating quotas in proportion to the actual population.
 The idea was that immigration would not be allowed to change the "national character".
 Total annual immigration was capped at 150,000.
 Asians were excluded but residents of nations in the Americas were not restricted, thus making official the racial discrimination in immigration laws.
 This system was repealed with the Immigration and Nationality Act of 1965.

-In 1943, the Magnuson Act allowed 105 Chinese immigrants annually, itself an extension of the Immigration Act of 1924 and further intentionally miscalculated downwards and explicitly continued bans against Chinese immigrants' property-ownership rights both by law or de facto until the Immigration and Nationality Act of 1965 repealed the such.
+In 1943, the Chinese Exclusion Repeal Act allowed 105 Chinese immigrants annually, itself an extension of the Immigration Act of 1924 and further intentionally miscalculated downward and explicitly continued bans against Chinese immigrants' property-ownership rights both by law or de facto until the Immigration and Nationality Act of 1965 repealed such.